Astralis rally past NiP at Road to Rio - Europe

 The ESL One: Rio Major, a $2 million Counter-Strike: Global Offensive event, was originally scheduled to be held May 11-24 in Rio de Janeiro, but it was pushed back to Nov.
 9-22 due to the coronavirus pandemic.

 The regional qualifying events for Europe, North America and South America started April 22.
-Play in the Commonwealth of Independent States region will begin Thursday, with the Asia and Oceania regions kicking off May 6.
+Play in the Commonwealth of Independent States region began Thursday, with the Asia and Oceania regions kicking off May 6.

 The teams are competing for a total of $255,000 in the online tournaments, as well as for Regional Major Ranking points to be applied toward berths at the ESL One: Rio Major.